Overview

 Issues

-• The amendment to Section 302 of the Homeland Security Act of 2002 does not specify clear metrics or mechanisms for assessing the effectiveness of the new policy on safeguarding research and development.
-This could lead to accountability and effectiveness issues in protecting sensitive data.
-[Section 2(a)]
+The bill amends Section 302 of the Homeland Security Act of 2002 to include a new policy on safeguarding research and development.
+However, it does not specify any clear metrics or mechanisms for assessing the effectiveness of this policy, which could lead to challenges in evaluating its success or failure.
+(Section 2)

-• The requirement for a GAO report on compliance with NSPM–33 and the adoption of guidance from the National Science and Technology Council lacks baseline data or performance metrics, which limits its usefulness in assessing the Department's actual progress or compliance.
-[Section 2(b)]
+The requirement for a GAO report on compliance with NSPM–33 and the adoption of guidance from the National Science and Technology Council is critical, but the text does not provide any baseline for comparison or previous performance metrics.
+This could hinder the assessment of whether the Department has improved or maintained compliance over time.
+(Section 2, subsection b)

-• The language used for coordinating policy development with 'appropriate agency officials' is vague and does not specify which officials or departments are responsible, potentially causing confusion and inefficiencies in policy implementation.
-[Section 2(a)(3)]
+The language used to describe coordination with 'appropriate agency officials' is vague and does not specify which officials or departments are to be involved in developing the safeguarding policy.
+This could lead to ambiguity and inefficiencies in coordination and execution of the policy.
+(Section 2)

 Sections